18th Century Oil on Canvas Heraldic Funerary Hatchment Painting

 Free collection from London SE18 by appointment.

-All items are shipped from our London SE18 address.
+Purchase price does not include shipping.
+All items are shipped fully insured from our London SE18 address.
 Or collection is possible most days by appointment.

-We would recommend sending any extra fragile or very large items by van courier to UK addresses.
-We have also used reliable and affordable couriers for such items to most of the EU.
+Small to medium items that aren't fragile can be sent via Fedex to UK, EU and Rest of World.
+We would recommend sending any larger fragile or large items by courier vans to UK addresses.
+We have also used reliable and affordable couriers for such items to West & Central EU.
+Large and fragile items can also be sent crated via shipping companies.

-We can advise on the most cost effective, but also safe and reliable options, and also advise on import VAT charges to the EU (antiques and works of art over 100 years old are charged at a lower % tax to EU countries).
-There is currently no import duties on antiques and works of art to the USA.
+We can also advise on import VAT charges to the EU (antiques and works of art over 100 years old are charged at a lower % tax to EU countries, usually around 5.5%).

 Most items are antique and fragile and some wear should be expected.
-Condition will be accurately reported in item descriptions.
+Condition will be accurately reported in item descriptions

 Items are honestly & accurately described with clear photos.
 All sales are final, with no returns (unless misrepresented in the listing - any issues to be confirmed within one week of delivery).